 Mindfulness and meditation techniques are another effective way to lower stress.

-Mindfulness simply means staying mentally present to your surroundings.
+Mindfulness simply means staying mentally present to your surroundings and the present moment.
 This helps you ignore the constant chatter that our brains normally produce, which is often the source of stress and anxiety.